Fabé Dia: Biography

 Dia won the silver medal at the 1995 European Junior Championships.
 She competed at the 1995 World Indoor Championships, the 1998 European Championships, the 1999 World Indoor Championships, the 2001 World Indoor Championships, the 2001 World Championships, the 2002 European Indoor Championships and the 2002 European Championships without reaching the final.
 Then, she finally reached the final at the 2002 European Indoor Championships and finished sixth.
 She won the silver medal at the 2001 Mediterranean Games and the bronze medal at the 2005 Mediterranean Games.

 In the 4 × 100 metres relay she finished fourth at the 2000 Olympic Games, and fourth at the 2005 World Championships.
 At the 1999 World Championships she ran in the heats, but not in the final.

-Her personal best times are 7.33 seconds in the 60 metres (indoor), achieved in January 2000 in Eaubonne; 11.54 seconds in the 100 metres, achieved in June 2005 in Firenze; and 23.02 seconds in the 200 metres, achieved in June 1999 in Villeneuve-d'Ascq.
+Her personal best times are 7.33 seconds in the 60 metres (indoor), achieved in January 2000 in Eaubonne; 11.54 seconds in the 100 metres, achieved in June 2005 in Florence; and 23.02 seconds in the 200 metres, achieved in June 1999 in Villeneuve-d'Ascq.